Juwilson24/377-Final-Project/proposal.md

 Baseline: *Previous studies or Zillow research reports can give ballpark estimates (e.g., how much a 1-point increase in walkability boosts home prices).*

+## Dashboard
+**Interactive Real Estate Dashboard**
+- Our dashboard will allow users to regional factors (amenities, socioeconomic conditions, climate risk, etc) correlate with housing prices.
+- Dashboard Layout:
+    - Display a map of neighborhoods in metro areas colored by median home prices
+    - Users would be able to view home prices, nighborhood names, and other key states
+    - Dashboard would also display proximity of regional factors to homes
+- Visuals:
+    - Amenities:
+        - Visual to show price vs distance to amenities(park, school, subway)
+        - Heatmap to show density of certain amenities in an metro area.
+     - Climate Risk:
+         - Visual to show average price distance between high/low climate risk areas
+         - Display to show proximity of possible naturatl disaster to homes with home prices